 Abstract.
 Industry is placing new challenges in front of educational institutions, emphasizing the necessity for young people entering the workforce to have the ability to work in teams, communicate and collaborate and be proactive i.e. soft skill set that educational institutions did not provide in needed extent to their graduates.
 To achieve this, educational institutions are increasingly looking into how to harness elements and game mechanics of leisure games and adapt them into appealing and motivating learning that transfer into their future work settings.

 As an example of how this creativity and team work are needed and could possibly transfer into the real world, we can use the advancements and integration of AI, speech recognition, and computational power that have evolved from experimental research environments into products for everyday use.
 Furthermore, we witness the use of virtual assistants in everyday life, but how do we establish an emotional state with a virtual tutor as we often do with real people, and could we design virtual assistants’ personas to enable users to make choices based on technology as well as the VA personality they prefer.
-All this will take team work from UX designers as well as talented developers, both being creative and both working towards the same goals.

 This talk will present four game-based learning designs with focus on situated development of students’ creativity and active participation in the learning process.
 Presented cases from formal and non-formal learning setting, are based on role-play, interdisciplinary team work and co-creation, using games and gamification as additional motivation to engage students in project and problem based learning.